Coup allegations and rival claims to the presidency deepen Haiti’s crisis

 “In the coming hours and days, the mobilization will continue for the installation of the new president,” he said.

 The government alleged a plot involving a senior judge and police officials.
-“They wanted to have the president killed, and then they would enter the palace with the Supreme Court judge Yvickel Dabresil,” said Joseph, the foreign minister.
+“They wanted to have the president killed, and then they would enter the palace with the Supreme Court judge Yvickel Dabresil,” Joseph, the foreign minister, said.
 “It was a conspiracy.”

 Joseph forwarded recordings to The Post that have circulated widely on Haitian social media.
 They are said to capture a coup plotter discussing plans with the head of palace security.